 Step Procedure 1 Remove the propeller as per manufacturers instruction.
 2 Lock the crankshaft.
 See chap.
 12-20-00 section: 7) 3 NOTICE Danger of damage to the engine suspension!
-NOTICE Depending on the engine installation (e.g. in the case of extremely lightweight engine suspension), the gearbox must be removed and the test carried out on a suitable mounting attachment.
-A specially prepared lever (e.g. length 1.5 m (4.92 ft.), see Fig.1) is fitted of the propeller flange and the breakaway torque measured with a suitable measuring tool.
-NOTE: B ecause of difficult measurement of the slipping torque ne breakaway torque is measured.
+NOTICE Depending on the engine installation (e.g. in the case of extremely lightweight engine suspension), the gearbox must be removed and the test carried out on a suitable mounting attachment. lever (e.g. length 1.5 m (4.92 ft.), see Fig.1) is fitted on and the breakaway torque measured with a suitable NOTE: B ecause of difficult measurement of the slipping torque ne breakaway torque is measured.